matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 A future MSC may define a method for encrypting certain parts of the `m.relates_to` field that may contain sensitive information.

-When sending relation events whose [visibility is derived from the target event](#relation-visibility), clients should ensure that the end-to-end encryption key for the encrypted relation event is shared with all devices that could see the target event if those relation events are encrypted with a different key than the target event (e.g. after key rotation), even if the receiving user has since left the room.

 ### Redactions